chan109/Weather_App_React/README.md

 # Weather_App_React

-This is an simply web-application to search a particular city weather for the next five days.
+This is a simply web-application to search a particular city weather for the next five days.

 # Prerequisite
  Make sure have npm installed